jlperona-teaching/ecs390-spring19/seminars/week03.md

 # Week 3

 This week's focus is on criticism and feedback.
-First, we will discuss the observations which serve as the class project, which ties into this week's focus.
+First, we will discuss the observations which serve as the class project, as it ties into this week's focus.
 We will then talk about how to deliver criticism and what constitutes effective feedback, and tie that to the reading from last week.
 Finally, we will segue into a short introduction to emotional intelligence, which we will cover in more detail next week.